FedericoCampe8/NVIDIOSO/README.txt

                   bits of contiguous domain values;
        - REP > 0: each pair of bound is identified as LB, UB (LB = UB if singlet).
+                  If REP = 1, then there is only 1 pair of bounds represented by {LB, UB}, without any pair in BIT.
+                  If REP > 1, then there are at least 2 pairs in BIT and the LB/UB fields represent respectively the min/max values among all the pairs.

   OBSERVATIONS (CUDA implementation):